acc1729/anethaathira/characters/people_hidden.md

 His eyes are a deep amber color, and he has light brown hair with streaks of blonde.
 Typical attire for Malcolm on a daily basis is a black robe lined with bits of yellow design covering up leather armor underneath.

+## Sharash

+### Region: Plane of Water
+### Witch of the Waters

+Sharash is a sorceror from the Plane of Water.
+Despite her tall lizardfolk stature, she prefers to work in more refined, elegant fashions.

 ## Shasha

 ### Region: Teteco